Flipez/rocket-lang/docs/docs/literals/error.md

 A program can rescue from errors within a block or alter it's behavior within other blocks like 'if' or 'def'.

+It is possible for the user to create errors using 'raise(STRING)' which will return an ERROR object with STRING as the message.

 ```js